Built-in breathing system: Locally vented BIBS

 When contamination of the internal atmosphere is not important, and where the external ambient pressure is higher than in the occupied space, exhaled gas is simply dumped into the internal volume, requiring no special flow control beyond a simple non-return valve.
 The delivery and exhaust mechanism of a BIBS demand valve for this application is the same as for a scuba or SCBA second stage regulator, and these can be used for this purpose with little or no modification.
+This type of breathing apparatus may also use a full-face mask for delivery.

+In some monoplace medical chambers the chamber atmosphere is continuously flushed by a continuous air supply venting to ambient atmosphere through an overpressure valve.
+This allows the use of standard disposable medical plastic oxygen masks to provide oxygen to the occupant, which is vented to the interior of the chamber.

 Applications

 Hyperbaric oxygen therapy

 The traditional type of hyperbaric chamber used for therapeutic recompression and hyperbaric oxygen therapy is a rigid shelled pressure vessel.
 Such chambers can be run at absolute pressures typically about 6 bar, 6 bar or more in special cases.
 Navies, professional diving organizations, hospitals, and dedicated recompression facilities typically operate these.
 They range in size from semi-portable, one-patient units to room-sized units that can treat eight or more patients.
 They may be rated for lower pressures if not primarily intended for treatment of diving injuries.

 In the larger multiplace chambers, patients inside the chamber breathe from either "oxygen hoods" – flexible, transparent soft plastic hoods with a seal around the neck similar to a space suit helmet – or tightly fitting oxygen masks, which supply pure oxygen and may be designed to directly exhaust the exhaled gas from the chamber.
 During treatment patients breathe 100% oxygen most of the time to maximise the effectiveness of their treatment, but have periodic "air breaks" during which they breathe chamber air (21% oxygen) to reduce the risk of oxygen toxicity.
 The exhaled treatment gas must be removed from the chamber to prevent the buildup of oxygen, which could present a fire risk.
 Attendants may also breathe oxygen some of the time to reduce their risk of decompression sickness when they leave the chamber.
 The pressure inside the chamber is increased by opening valves allowing high-pressure air to enter from storage cylinders, which are filled by an air compressor.
 Chamber air oxygen content is kept between 19% and 23% to control fire risk (US Navy maximum 25%).
 If the chamber does not have a scrubber system to remove carbon dioxide from the chamber gas, the chamber must be isobarically ventilated to keep the CO2 within acceptable limits.